 This indicator reflects the number of adults whose deaths were determined to be the result of a homicide by a current or past family member, or whose deaths were precipitated by acts of family violence, regardless of whether the violence was directed at the deceased.

 This indicator is presented as a rate per 100,000 persons within the population of adults, age 18–64, for each year, in each locality.
 These data are presented as three-year rolling averages in order to address particularly high annual variation in familial adult homicide rates.
+These rates are analyzed retrospectively, therefore the most up-to-date data will still be a few years behind.

 Source: Family and Intimate Partner Homicide Surveillance Project, Office of the Chief Medical Examiner (OCME), Virginia Department of Health